QED1224/Toontown-Resources/README.md

 Where the result given from the above formula corresponds to the index within the array.

 Once the game determines the `JCHANCE` probability, a random number is generated such that 0 <= X <= 99.
-If X is less than JCHANCE, the cog will join the battle.
+If X is less than `JCHANCE`, the cog will join the battle.
 Otherwise, the cog will fly away.
 If the battle reaches a point where the index number is <= -1, no further cogs will join the battle.

 # Appendix A: Cog Attack Frequencies <a name="appendix-a"></a>